m-aleem/eVTOL_sim/README.md

 After building, to run the simulation project:
 1) Run `make run`

+### Input
+Currently there are no required inputs.

 ### Output
+The output of the program is a **simulation report** which includes various statistics per vehicle type.

 ## Version
 Version # | Status | Description